lino-framework/book/docs/dev/initdb.rst

   $ python manage.py initdb std demo demo2

-The difference is that with :manage:`initdb_demo`, you don't need to know the list of demo fixtures, which can be long difficult to remember, and (more importantly) which can change when an application evolves.
+The difference is that with :manage:`initdb_demo`, you don't need to know the list of demo fixtures, which can be long and difficult to remember, and (more importantly) which can change when an application evolves.
 System administrators usually don't *want* to know such details.
-As a future application developer you can learn more about them in :ref:`lino.tutorial.dpy`.
+As a future application developer you can learn more about them in :ref:`lino.tutorial.writing_fixtures`.